-3. Lesson Planning: (40%)
+3. Lesson Planning:

-You will design and teach 4 lessons with a variety of goals and methods.
-These lessons will include all the components in the lesson plan template and will incorporate one or methods covered in this course.
-More information will be provided in class and choices of goals/methods can be found on the information sheet at the end of this syllabus.
+You will design and teach 3 lessons with a variety of goals and methods.
+These lessons will be designed using the course lesson plan template and will incorporate one or more methods covered in this course.
+More information will be provided in class and specific topics can be found later in this syllabus.
 Each lesson will focus on a different ELD level of students and should include oral language development/practice.
 Group/pair work is highly encouraged to achieve this oral language practice for each lesson.
 You will be expected to be prepared to share your lesson and reflection in class.
-Examples of methods required may include Language Experience Approach (LEA), use of sentence frames/sentence starters, development of sight words, focus on comprehension strategies, etc.
+This may take the form of a small group discussion or you may present your lesson and reflection to the whole group.
+It is very important to set up times to teach your students early on in order to be prepared for these discussions.

-4. Recording of lesson and Reflection (30%)
+4. Recording of Lesson and Reflection

-You will video a lesson you teach using one of the methods in a list provided by the instructor and provide a written reflection.
-The instructor may also provide other criteria such as ELD levels.
-Your reflection should include the goals of your lesson, why you chose those goals (what assessment led you to believe they were appropriate for the students), how your methods and topics were designed to help your students achieve the targeted standards, what you think worked well and what you would do differently in the future.
+You will video an additional lesson that you teach and provide a written reflection.
+This reflection should include the goals of your lesson, why you chose those goals (what assessment led you to believe they were appropriate for the students), how your methods and topics were designed to help your students achieve the targeted standards, what you think worked well and what you would do differently in the future.
 You will submit the video with your reflection.